ncatlab/nlab-content/pages/2/1/0/7/27012/content.md

   Every framed link is cobordant (eq:LinkCobordismMoves) to a framed [[unknot]].
 \end{lemma}
 \begin{proof}
-Via the saddle move, every crossing (in a given [[link diagram]] presentation) of two straight segments may be turned into an avoided crossing of a straight edge and a twisted edge:
+Via the saddle move (eq:LinkCobordismMoves) every crossing (in a given [[link diagram]] presentation) of two straight segments may be turned into an avoided crossing of a straight edge and a twisted edge, e.g.:

 \linebreak
 \linebreak